The Browser UI

 A screenshot of the Herbie web shell main page.

 You can type an input expressions in standard mathematical syntax.
-After typing in an expression, you will be asked to specify the range of values for each input variable that Herbie should consider when trying to improve the expression.
-Hit the "Improve with Herbie" button once you're done to run Herbie.
+After typing in an expression, you will be asked to specify the range of values for each input variable.
+Once you're done, hit the "Improve with Herbie" button to run Herbie.

 The web shell reports Herbie's progress and redirects to a report once Herbie is done.